stevchow/CSSGrid6-finish/readme.md

 ---
 > parameter `minmax(a,b)`

-default use can just use this code
+for default you can just use this code
 ```
 grid-template-columns: repeat(auto-fit, minmax(100px, 1fr));
 ```